Navajo Nation, New Mexico reach settlements over mine spill

 In that case, the EPA agreed to fund $3 million in Utah clean water projects and spend $220 million of its own money to clean up abandoned mine sites in Colorado and Utah.

 After the spill, the EPA designated the Gold King and 47 other mining sites in the area a Superfund cleanup district.
-The agency still reviewing options for a broader cleanup.
+The agency is still reviewing options for a broader cleanup.